onqtam/headjack/docs/why/FAQ.md

 > "With great power comes great responsibility." - [Uncle Ben](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility)

-## Why is there so little aboit AI?
+## Why is there so little about AI?

 Because there's nothing we could add to the discussion.
 We stay in our lane of competence.
 The most intelligent thing we can say is that anyone speaking with high confidence about what's going to happen with AI should not be taken too seriously.

 What we can do, however, is help shift the conversation more towards an architecture for collective intelligence.
 We're interested in a system to better make sense of situations such as the one we find ourselves in regards to AI.
-We're interested in the meta solution for social organization.
+We're interested in the meta solution for social problems & organization.

 ## This can't possibly work!
 How will X work?